Intangible assets within CTA09/PART8: asset conditions: goodwill

 As in the legislation itself, references to intangible assets in the part of this manual dealing with the rules in Part 8 should be read as including goodwill except where it is clear from the context that is not the case.

-Usually the price of a business will exceed the net value of its assets and liabilities, but that is not always the case.
+The price of a business will usually exceed the net value of its assets and liabilities but that is not always the case.
 Where the aggregate value of the assets exceeds the price paid for the business the difference is known as ‘negative goodwill’.
 This is a credit entry in a company’s balance sheet.
-Negative goodwill is not itself within Part 8 but sums written off negative goodwill may be taxable credits, where, exceptionally, the negative goodwill is referable to intangible assets within Part 8, see CIRD13080.
+Negative goodwill is not itself within Part 8 but sums written off negative goodwill may be taxable credits where, exceptionally, the negative goodwill is referable to intangible assets within Part 8 (see CIRD13080).

 Application of statutory exclusions to goodwill

 CTA09/S715 provides that Part 8 applies to goodwill ‘as it applies to an intangible fixed asset’.
 Goodwill could in principle therefore fall within the categories of excluded assets described at CIRD25000 onwards in relation to intangible fixed assets proper.

 In practice, the following exclusions are most likely to be relevant to goodwill:

 - CTA09/PART8/S803 (b) - assets held for the purpose of activities not within the charge to corporation tax (see CIRD25090)

 - CTA09/PART8/S810 (1) - assets held for the purpose of a mutual trade or business (see CIRD25120)

 - CTA09/PART8/S902 (1) - assets held for the purpose of life assurance business (see CIRD25115)

 FA15 & F2A15 debit relief rules in relation to goodwill and relevant assets